Lightnet/sdl3_terminal/README.md

 ## Overview

 This is a prototype terminal emulator built using SDL3 and SDL3_ttf, designed as a simple test to explore terminal functionality.
-It renders text as textures within a resizable window, using the "Kenney Mini" font.
+It renders text as textures within a resizable window, using the "Kenney Pixel" font.
 The project serves as a working example of SDL3 and SDL3_ttf integration, with a focus on straightforward setup and cross-platform compatibility using CMake and MinGW-w64.

+It has no functions for terminal.
+It simple commands input test to see how it works for SDL3 Render Text.

 ## Features

-- Text Rendering: Uses SDL3_ttf to render text with the "Kenney Mini" font (16pt) as textures, dynamically sized based on the window dimensions (default: 800x600 pixels).
+- Text Rendering: Uses SDL3_ttf to render text with the "Kenney Pixel" font (16pt) as textures, dynamically sized based on the window dimensions (default: 800x600 pixels).
-- Initial Display: Shows "Hello, Terminal!" in the top-left corner (10px margin) upon launch.
+- Initial Display: Shows welcome message in the top-left corner (10px margin) upon launch.
 - Input Handling:
     - Case-sensitive character input.
     - Cursor movement with the left arrow key for in-line editing.